First Nations Health Programs

 We are always here to listen, guide and support

 When you come to the hospital it can often be a very difficult and stressful time especially when you don’t know what to expect or didn’t have time to prepare.
 We can offer assistance and peace-of-mind, knowing that your needs are being met from the time you arrive to the time you are back in the comfort of your home.

 The staff at the hospital’s Admitting & Discharge desk will ask every patient if they would like to identify as First Nations, Metis or Inuit.
 This will ensure that all persons that self-identify will have access to our programs.
 If you do not self-identify, but would like our services, please advise your health care provider.

 - daily visits with a liaison for emotional support or information about your care

-- keeping family members informed and supported with your guidance
+- keeping family members informed and supported with your guidance and consent

-- arranging for transportation back home
+- arranging for transportation back home, if necessary

 - providing basic personal care items when you’re brought in on an emergency